JoRouss/runelite-ClanEventAttendance/README.md

 The config allows to:
 - Set a time threshold to consider a member part of the event.
+- Set a time threshold to consider a member late at the event.
 - Set the refresh rate of the plugin panel.
 - Surround the final list with multiline code blocks markdown for better Discord display
 - Type a text block that will be added as a prefix to the final result